 In the UK, 70% of flights are taken by only 15% of the population, whilst at least half the population do not fly at all.
-(8) The vast majority of flights are made by the richest in society.
-In contrast to a redistributive Green New Deal, expanding aviation will intensify inequalities further and could exacerbate regional inequalities.
-(9)
+Globally, only 1% of the world’s population cause 50% of commercial aviation emissions, while more than 80% of the world’s population have never set foot on an aeroplane.

-The sector enjoys significant tax breaks.
-It has been estimated that the tax exemption on aviation fuel costs the Exchequer £4 billion a year that could go towards struggling public services.
-(10)
+The aviation sector enjoys significant tax breaks.
+It has been estimated that the tax exemption on aviation fuel costs the Exchequer well over £6 billion a year that could go towards struggling public services.

 Local health and environmental impacts

-In addition to global climate impacts meted out on the poorest, airport expansion is detrimental to the health of those living nearby.
-The area around Heathrow already breaches legal limits for air pollution.
-Local councils warn that expansion of Heathrow will damage the health of around 121,000 people.
-(11) Aircraft noise disrupts residents’ daily living, sleep and children's learning.
-(12) Air pollution exacerbates respiratory and cardiovascular conditions and leads to premature deaths.
-(13)
+In addition to global climate impacts causing devastation, particularly among the world’s poorest, airport expansion is detrimental to the health of those living nearby.
+Aircraft noise disrupts residents’ daily living, sleep and children's learning.
+Air pollution exacerbates respiratory and cardiovascular conditions and leads to premature deaths.

 The industry can’t close its eyes to the future